rockettheme/docs/Docs/joomla/basic/how_to_create_an_article.md

 :   1. **Configure Edit Screen** This tab gives you access to configuration options that relate to the article editing screen for the particular article.
 [17%, 46%, se]

-The **Configure Edit Screen** tab (point 1) gives you access to configuration options that relate to the article editing screen for the particular article.
+The **Configure Edit Screen** tab (point 1) gives you access to configuration options that relate to the article editing screen, **from the frontend**, for the particular article.
 You can elect to hide publishing options, article options, images and links, and more.

 ![][article7]